-Proximity to the Middle East has definitely had a great impact on Cypriot cuisine, as many of the dishes are similar to Middle Eastern cuisines and the flavors are shared between Cyprus and Turkey.
-But the closest cuisine to the island is the Greek cuisine.
+Proximity to the Middle East has definitely had a great impact on Cypriot cuisine, as many of the dishes are similar to Middle Eastern cuisines, and the flavors are shared between Cyprus and Turkey.
+But the closest cuisine to the island is Greek cuisine.

-Cypriot dolma are made from minced meat, rice, onions, tomatoes and a combination of aromatic vegetables.
-This combination is carefully wrapped in the vine leaves and is one of the popular dishes of people all over Greece, Turkey and the Middle East.
+Cypriot dolma is made from minced meat, rice, onions, tomatoes, and a combination of aromatic vegetables.
+This combination is carefully wrapped in vine leaves and is one of the popular dishes of people all over Greece, Turkey, and the Middle East.
 Koupepia is sometimes made in large quantities and frozen to enjoy later.
-Gemista is a combination of different vegetables that is often made with peppers, tomatoes, onions, squash or even pumpkin flowers.
+Gemista is a combination of different vegetables that are often made with peppers, tomatoes, onions, squash, or even pumpkin flowers.

 Souvla is similar in appearance to Souvlaki but has a different taste.
 This food is one of the most delicious dishes in Cyprus.
 It is prepared from large pieces of lean meat cooked on a skewer using charcoal barbecue.
 The meat used in this dish is often the neck or shoulder part of lamb or chicken.
 This dish is the king of meat dishes.
 Also, it is common to find this dish in family gatherings with drinks and snacks.
 Moreover, you can often have this meal with various salads and potatoes.

 This food in Cyprus is known as pastitsio in Greece, but in the Cypriot version, they use Halloumi cheese mixed with dried mint.
 The main ingredients of Makaronia tou fournou are pasta, sauce, minced meat, and tomatoes.
 Grated cheese is often poured on it to make it crispy.
 This dish is usually made in a large oven tray, and when served as a main course, it is eaten with a salad.